 Park Planning Process

-Given that both parks are on Mayne Island, efficiencies will be realized in the consultation process by developing these plans concurrently.
-The planning process includes opportunities for island residents, key stakeholders and the public across the CRD to provide input into how these areas are managed.
-We want to ensure that everyone's interests are considered.
+Given that both parks are on Mayne Island, efficiencies were realized in the consultation process by developing these plans concurrently.
+The planning process included opportunities for island residents, key stakeholders and the public across the CRD to provide input into how these areas are managed.
+We aimed to ensure that everyone's interests were considered.